Substance Abuse and Addiction Treatment Resources in Huntsville

 Huntsville Drug & Alcohol Rehab, Detox & Treatment Resources

-Famous for being the home of the ever-famous Sam Houston, Huntsville is one of the most historic places in the state of Texas, and is part of the greater Houston metropolitan area.
+Famous for being the home of Sam Houston, Huntsville is one of the most historic places in the state of Texas, and is part of the greater Houston metropolitan area.
 Revered for its distinctive, historical architecture, Huntsville hosts numerous vacationers due to its rich history, cultural districts and spots of interest, such as the Texas Prison Museum.

-Unfortunately, beneath Huntsville’s rich cultural history lies a history of alcoholism and drug abuse.
+Unfortunately, beneath Huntsville’s rich cultural history lies a history of alcoholism and drug use.
 The primary drug abused in Texas, by both underage residents and older residents alike, is alcohol.
 As of 2014, 58 percent of school-aged children from grades 7 through 12 had tried alcohol, and 6.5 percent of all residents in the state were alcohol-dependent; in other words, problem drinkers or alcoholics.

 You’re not alone in this struggle.